SPOTTING A GRISWOLD REPRODUCTION

 One Griswold item especially difficult to locate is the ERIE #5 skillet, made only in 1907, and in very low production.
-One in good condition is valued at $650-$700 price range.
+One in good condition is valued in the $650-$700 price range.
 A reproduction is valued at $5 or less.

 POOR CASTING; FAINT MARKINGS; BRIGHT ORANGE RUST—TIP OFF SIGNS OF A REPRODUCTION.
-If you have any misgivings, leave it set there rather than waste your money.
+If you have any misgivings, don’t waste your money.

-Of course, if you had a good item with you, you’d immediately see the difference, but let’s face it, if you’re looking for difficult to obtain collector’s item, you won’t likely have a duplicate with you.
+Of course, if you had a good item with you, you’d immediately see the difference, but let’s face it, if you’re looking for a difficult-to-obtain collector’s item, you won’t likely have a duplicate with you.

 Reproductions abound when people collect.
 There are always people out there ready to take your money, even fraudulently.
 Any good collector’s organization tries to educate its members so costly mistakes don’t happen to them.

-At the Griswold & Cast Iron Cookware Association, we pride ourselves in making information about reproductions in several ways.
-Our club’s web site, http://gcica.org/ at the COOKWARE tab has listings of known reproductions, pictures, and pertinent information for any to access.
+At the Griswold & Cast Iron Cookware Association, we pride ourselves in providing information about reproductions in several ways.
+Our club’s website has listings of known reproductions, pictures, and pertinent information for any to access.2